VasiPitsilou/Question-answering-engine/README.md

 BERT fine-tuning is performed using a training dataset of 19481 instances, contained in _data_ folder.
 The dataset is taken from [wikidata-simplequestions].

-That way, in a question typed by the user (e.g., when was Michael Douglas born), the two models will predict the entity (Michael Douglas) and the relation where born.
+That way, in a question typed by the user (e.g., when was Michael Douglas born), the two models will predict the entity (Michael Douglas) and the relation (where born).
 A SPARQL query will then be made to [Wikidata] database and the answer (i.e., where was Michael Douglas born), will be returned.

 ## Requirements